collectd/collectd.github.io/documentation/manpages/collectdctl.md

 and many contributors (see \`AUTHORS').

 collectdctl has been written by
-H�kon J Dugstad Johnsen &lt;hakon-dugstad.johnsen at telenor.com>
-and Sebastian Harl &lt;sh at tokkee.org>.
+Håkon J Dugstad Johnsen &lt;hakon-dugstad.johnsen at telenor.com> and Sebastian Harl &lt;sh at tokkee.org>.